earthlab/earthlab.github.io/org/earth-analytics/week-7.md

 #### Answer the following questions below in your report

 1. What is the spatial resolution of NAIP, Landsat & MODIS data in meters?
 Are these data types different in terms of resolution?
 How could this resolution difference impact analysis using these data?
 Use plot 1 BELOW to visually show the difference.
 2. Calculate the area of "high severity" and the area of "moderate severity" burn in meters using the post-fire data for both Landsat and MODIS.
-State what the values are in your answer.
-Are the values different?
+State what the area in meters is for each data type (Landsat and MODIS) in your answer.
+Are the area values different calculated from MODIS vs Landsat?
 Why / why not?
 Use plots 4 and 5 to discuss any differences you notice.
 3. Describe 3 potential impacts of cloud cover on remote sensing imagery analysis.
 What are 2 ways that we can deal with clouds when we encounter them in our work?
 Refer to plots 2 & 3 in your homework to answer this question.

 #### Include the plots below.